-UnitedHealthcare HMO products may have a specifically defined provider Network.
-You must receive all routine non-emergent/urgent services through your Network Medical Group identified on your ID card.
-Along with reading this publication, be sure to review your Schedule of Benefits, Provider Directory, Member Identification card, and any benefit materials.
-Your Schedule of Benefits provides the details of your particular Health Plan, including any Co-payments that you may have to pay when using a health care service.
-The Provider Directory has detailed information about your specific network's Network Medical Groups and other Providers, as well as the service area for this network.
+In addition to reading this document, be sure to review your Schedule of Benefits, Provider Directory, ID card, and any benefit materials.
+Your Schedule of Benefits provides the details of your particular Health Plan, including any Co-payments and Deductibles that you may have to pay when you receive Covered Health Care Services.
+The Provider Directory has detailed information about your specific Network's Network Medical Groups and other Providers, as well as the Service Area for this Network.
 Every Subscriber should receive a Provider Directory.
-If you need a copy or would like assistance picking your PCP, please call our Customer Service department.
-You can also find an online version of the Directory at uhc.com/calpers.
-Together, these documents explain your coverage.
+If you need a copy or would like help picking your PCP, please call the telephone number on your ID card.
+You can also find an online version of the directory at www.myuhc.com.
+These documents explain your coverage.